liquefied Natural Gas (LNG)

 Canadian LNG: A low-emitting solution

 Natural gas on average emits only about half the CO2 emissions as coal to produce the same amount of energy.
 World demand for liquefied natural gas (LNG) is rising as countries look for reliable, lower-emitting energy options.
-LNG from Canada will be among the cleanest in the world, able to reduce emissions by up to 62% compared to coal.
+LNG projects on Canada's west coast can also help ease Europe's energy crisis, according to Wood Mackenzie.
+Canadian LNG exports to Asia can divert other world shipments to Europe in a domino effect that benefits the world.

 Our advantage?
 We have a colder climate, which makes the LNG production process easier.
 We have shorter shipping distances to key markets in Asia and Europe.
 We are able to use hydroelectricity to power much of our production.
 And we have made significant strides in reducing methane emissions: while most countries’ methane emissions are rising, Canada’s are falling.